specmesh/getting-started-apachekafka/README.md

 ./bin/kafka-server-start.sh ./config/server.properties

  ```
-The broker will be available on `localhost:9092`
+The broker will be available on `localhost:9092` except we want to use the host ip address so the docker command can access it. `10.0.0.23:9092`

 # Steps